trambakbanerjee/casp/README.md

 How to use this repository?
 ----------

 Soon this repository will hold the R-package casp which is currently under development.
-Meanwhile you can use the scripts in the folder [Numerical Experiments](https://github.com/trambakbanerjee/CASP_paper) Experiments' to reproduce the analysis in our paper.
+Meanwhile you can use the scripts in the folder [Numerical Experiments](https://github.com/trambakbanerjee/CASP_paper) to reproduce the analysis in our paper.

 References
 =======